Suni-Ridge Sand Forest Park Environmental Rehabilitation Centre

 * As at 3 May 2008, the exchange rate for R3,000.00 is approximately €270.00 / $416.00 / £211.00 (source: xe.com).
 Your bank can confirm the current exchange rate.

-To our Ad Sponsors:
+To our Khola Sponsors:

-• We promise that your ad sponsorship will make a difference to the people, animals and environment in our area.
+• We promise that your sponsorship will make a difference to the people, animals and environment in our area.

-• We promise that all funds received will only be utilized for maintaining the projects on the KHOLA Campaign.
+• We promise that all funds received will be utilized for maintaining the projects on the KHOLA Campaign.

-• We promise to publish a report on our website each quarter, declaring all of the funds received and how they've been utilized
+• We promise to publish a report (on our website) each quarter, declaring all of the funds received and how they’ve been utilized

-Ad Sponsorship Renewals
+Khola Sponsorship Renewals

 Our aim is to make the KHOLA Campaign mutually beneficial, whereby Suni-Ridge is able to continue and expand our environmental work, and our sponsors can enjoy fulfilling their social responsibility, increase their brand awareness and make a positive difference to the lives of people, animals and the environment in Maputaland in KwaZulu Natal (South Africa).